skinkade/fsharpforyou.github.io/fsharpforyou/chapters/basics/modules.md

     //  ^^^^^^^ private modifier

 module Operations =
-    // I can't use the divide function here.
+    // We can't use the divide function here.
 ```

 To use another module's functions or types, you can import them with `open`.